Fishing Resorts Minnesota – MN Fishing Resort

 Think Spring for fresh green foliage, colder waters, bright sunny days, historically, one of the best times.
 Spring wilderness fishing brings colder waters encouraging the larger fish to feed vigorously in the more shallow accessible fishing patterns.
 Fish for walleye, northern pike, and small-mouth bass.
 This is the best time for serious fishing and River Point Resort® is one of the top Ely Minnesota fishing resorts.

-Think late August and September for more solitude on the waters, the beauty of the autumn colors, and cool evenings.
-Both Spring and late August-September are superb times at our Minnesota fishing resort for catching fish.
+Think mid-late August and September for the beauty of the autumn colors, and cooler evenings.

 River Point Resort is one of the leading Minnesota Fishing Resorts with pristine, fish-abundant waters for MN family fishing vacations and group fishing trips.
 An Ely, Minnesota fishing trip is why many come Up North.
 Expect to fish for many species, including walleye pike, northern pike, small-mouth bass, crappie and bluegills.

 Birch Lake is the largest Ely lake outside of the protected Boundary Waters lakes.
 River Point Resort® has a unique location on the northern, most private end of Birch where the South Kawishiwi River (BWCA entry #32) joins it, providing access to the river and the lake.
 In addition, paddling into the Boundary Waters Canoe Area for day fishing is a great option.
 No need to seek out a chain of lakes for a Minnesota fishing vacation, since you’ll experience a wilderness lake boasting 20 miles, with another 4 miles on the South Kawishiwi River totally some 6,000 acres, making River Point, one of the best fishing resorts Minnesota.